whytin/ASR_Network/README.md

 # pretrain\_network

-Uses generative training similar to the one used in this paper: http://research.microsoft.com/pubs/157341/FeatureEngineeringInCD-DNN-ASRU2011-pub.pdf
+Uses discriminative training similar to the one used in this paper: http://research.microsoft.com/pubs/157341/FeatureEngineeringInCD-DNN-ASRU2011-pub.pdf

 Again use `help(pretrain_network)` for explanation on use.